Senior Instructor

 - • After a year in Deng Feng, Grandmaster Chen Zhenglei requested Huixian return to

-the Zhengzhou to coach full time at the Chen Village Taiji Training Center.
+Zhengzhou to coach full time at the Chen Village Taiji Training Center.

 - • In August of 2003, she began teaching at the Tianjin Chen Zhenglei Taichi